Pinafore/nlp-hw/dan/readme.md

 *Q:* Too many of the answers are unknown!
 What can I do?

 *A:* Look at the DanGuesser_unk_drop flag to adjust how many "unknown" examples you keep.

+*Q:* Where is the buzzer.py file?

+*A:* Please copy the file from tfidf_guesser folder.